Todd Beamer: Flight 93

 Beamer's work required him to travel up to four times a month, sometimes for as long as a week.
 In 2001, he earned a five-day trip to Italy with his wife for being a top sales performer.
 They returned home on Monday, September 10, at 5:00 pm EDT.
-Although Beamer could have left that night for a Tuesday business meeting in California, he opted instead to spend time with his pregnant wife, who was due with their third child the following January.
-He left home at 6:15 the next morning, to take an early flight from Newark to San Francisco to meet with representatives of the Sony Corporation at 1:00 pm, planning to return on a red-eye flight that night.
+Although Beamer could have left that night for a Tuesday business meeting in California, he chose instead to spend time with his pregnant wife, who was due with their third child the following January.
+He left home at 6:15 the next morning to take an early flight from Newark to San Francisco to meet with representatives of the Sony Corporation at 1:00 pm, planning to return on a red-eye flight that night.

-Flight 93 was scheduled to depart at 8:00 am, but the Boeing 757 did not depart until 42 minutes later due to runway traffic delays.
+Flight 93 was scheduled to depart at 8:00 am, but the Boeing 757 did not leave until 42 minutes later because of runway traffic delays.
 Four minutes later, American Airlines Flight 11 crashed into the World Trade Center's North Tower.
-At 9:03 am, 17 minutes later, as United Airlines Flight 175 crashed into the South Tower, Flight 93 was climbing to cruising altitude, heading west over New Jersey and into Pennsylvania.
-At 9:25 am, Flight 93 was above eastern Ohio, and its pilot radioed Cleveland controllers to inquire about an alert that had been flashed on his cockpit computer screen to "beware of cockpit intrusion."
-Three minutes later, Cleveland controllers could hear screams over the cockpit's open microphone.
-Moments later, the hijackers, led by the Lebanese Ziad Jarrah, took over the plane's controls, disengaged the autopilot, and told passengers, "Keep remaining sitting [sic].
+At 9:03 am, 17 minutes later, as United Airlines Flight 175 struck the South Tower, Flight 93 was climbing to cruising altitude, heading west over New Jersey and into Pennsylvania.
+At 9:25 am, while above eastern Ohio, its pilot radioed Cleveland controllers to ask about an alert that had appeared on his cockpit screen to "beware of cockpit intrusion."
+Three minutes later, Cleveland controllers heard screams over the cockpit's open microphone.
+Moments after that, the hijackers, led by Lebanese national Ziad Jarrah, took control of the plane, disengaged the autopilot, and told passengers, "Keep remaining sitting [sic].
 We have a bomb on board."
-Beamer and the other passengers were herded into the back of the plane.
-Within six minutes, the plane changed course and was heading for Washington, D.C.
+Beamer and the other passengers were moved to the back of the plane.
+Within six minutes, the aircraft changed course and headed for Washington, D.C.